eporetsky/CrossFoldDB/README.md

 |
 ├── JSON/             # Parsed JSON results (post-filtered), this can be renamed if multiple reference proteomes
 |
+├── log/              # Log files are stored here if Slurm is used
+|
 ├── scripts/ # bash scripts
 |   ├── S1_buildFoldSeekDB.sh           # Build script for FoldSeek databases
 |   ├── S2_searchFoldSeek_parallel.sh   # Parallel search script (forward/reverse)